geo-data/cesium-terrain-builder/README.md

 ## Limitations and TODO

-* Create a comprehensive test harness, including code coverage and valgrind analysis.
+* Create a comprehensive test harness (possibly using [Bandit](http://banditcpp.org/), including code coverage and valgrind analysis.

 * Add support for the new